36 Notable alumni of

 -

-Dirk Jeffrey Koetter is an American football coach who is currently serving as the interim offensive coordinator at Boise State University.
-He was the head coach of the Tampa Bay Buccaneers of the National Football League (NFL) from 2016 to 2018.
-Koetter was also the head coach at Boise State University from 1998 to 2000 and at Arizona State University from 2001 to 2006, compiling a career college football record of 66–44 (.600).
-Koetter was the offensive coordinator for the Jacksonville Jaguars, Atlanta Falcons, and Buccaneers.
+Dirk Jeffrey Koetter is an American former college and professional football coach.
+He recently served as the offensive coordinator and quarterbacks coach at Boise State.
+He was the head coach of the Tampa Bay Buccaneers of the National Football League (NFL) from 2016 to 2018 and was the head coach at Boise State from 1998 to 2000 and at Arizona State University from 2001 to 2006, compiling a career college football record of 66–44 (.600).
+Koetter also served as the offensive coordinator for the Jacksonville Jaguars, Atlanta Falcons, and the Buccaneers.

 -